Table of Contents

 - Replace the overflow plate.

-How to unclog the drain using a drain claw or a plumber snake
+How to unclog the bathtub drains using a drain claw or a plumber snake

 - Removed the tub drain stopper and the strainer to get access to the pipes.